-Medicare Advantage plans are required to provide the same coverage you receive through Medicare Part B, and some plans may even cover more services than traditional Medicare would.
+Medicare Advantage (Medicare Part C) plans are required to provide the same coverage you receive through Medicare Part B, and some plans may even cover more services than traditional Medicare would.

 If you're approved for telehealth services, your coverage will be the same as if you were to schedule a regular appointment with your doctor in person.
 You will be responsible for 20% of your bills through Medicare Part B. If you have an Advantage plan, you would pay whatever copayment your insurance provider requires through your specific policy.

 As of March 2020, there are many telehealth services that were previously uncovered by Medicare that are now covered.
 As long as the purpose for your appointment is deemed medically reasonable, you are covered under Medicare Part B. Some health care services are even choosing to reduce their fees or waive them entirely throughout the pandemic.

 Counseling is one of the services you may be able to receive coverage for.
 As with most services covered by Medicare, you will need to obtain documentation that shows your need for treatment.
 You will also need to make sure that the health care provider you work with is approved by Medicare or your Advantage plan so you avoid being rejected for coverage.